Ribs19/website/contributing/roadmap.md

 ☐ Add functionality for intercepting the `await` keyword (time permitting).

-{: .note }
-Once this scope is completed, the Metalama Framework will be considered feature-complete, with remaining work focused on extensions and tooling.

 ## 2026.0 (December 2025)

 ☐ Provide support for .NET 10 and C# 14.